ali-johnston/2024_trends-abundance-paper/README.md

 - `figure-01_species-maps.R`: generates trend maps for Great Blue Heron, Wood Duck, and House Wren aggregated to three different spatial scales: range-wide, regional (Bird Conservation Region), and landscape scales (27 km × 27 km grid cells).
 - `figure-02_fishbone.R`: generates a bar plot showing the minimum, maximum, median, and interquartile range of 27 km trend estimates for each of the 495 species in the study.
-- `bam_linear_analysis.R`: Ali to provide a brief description of what this script does.
+- `bam_linear_analysis.R`: This runs the linear models for each species relating trend to abundance.
+It uses the 'bam' function in mgcv to include a Gaussian Process to account for spatial autocorrelation.
+The code in here automatically searches through candidate scales of the spatial correlation and selects an optimal one to use for a final model.
+See the paper for further details.
 This script generates a set of CSVs that are required by several of the subsequent scripts, therefore, it should be run prior to running the scripts used to generate Figures 3 and S14-S16.
 - `figure-03_bam-abd.R`: Ali to provide a brief description of what this script does.
 Depends on `bam_linear_analysis.R`.
 - `figure-04_community-maps.R`: generates community-level trend maps showing the mean trend across species breeding in six different biomes.
 - `figure-S01_variation-within-biome.R`: generates a histogram showing the distribution of the range of 27 km trend estimates within each BCR-species combination.